Characterization of surface motion patterns in highly deformable soft tissue organs from dynamic MRI: An application to assess 4D bladder motion: Related work

 \section{Related work}

-In the literature, some studies have attempted to non invasively quantify or model human soft tissues, organs, and skeleton in vivo dynamics during daily living activities~\cite{billet2008cardiac, pennec2020statistical, makki2019vivo}.
-In the context of pelvic floor dynamics, most studies were purely presented from a biomechanical point of view, and aimed essentially at modelling pelvic organ deformations with finite element simulations due to limitations of spatial resolution of dynamic MRI data~\cite{chen2015female, courtecuisse2020three}.
-In ~\cite{makki2018high, makki2019vivo} a first attempt to quantify the ankle joint motion patterns through a combination of static and dynamic MRI data is presented.
-A tracking of bones and surrounding soft tissues is performed by estimating a dense deformation field covering the entire field of view from the static scan to dynamic time frames using the Log Euclidean Polyrigid registration framework (LEPF)~\cite{arsigny2009fast}.
-A similar study for spatio-temporal reconstruction of abdominal organ non-linear dynamics during forced breathing exercises using diffeomorphic registration is introduced in~\cite{ogier20193d}.
-Promising results were obtained, showing the bladder in its 3D complexity during deformation due to strain conditions with an estimation of the most deformed tissue areas.
-These high-resolution temporal data are then employed to introduce a compact characterization of bladder surfaces in~\cite{makki2020new}.
+In the literature, some studies show attempts to quantify or model human soft tissue in a non-invasive manner during daily living activities~\cite{billet2008cardiac, pennec2020statistical, makki2019vivo}.
+In~\cite{lee2014semi}, the authors proposed a semi-automatic segmentation framework to track the motion of the tongue and to measure its internal deformation during speech and swallowing using dynamic MRI.
+In contrast, the temporal resolution was limited and the tongue trajectory was only represented by $26$ reconstructed volumes, each with a voxel size of $1.875 \times 1.875 \times 1.875$ mm.
+In ~\cite{makki2018high, makki2019vivo}, a first attempt to quantify the ankle joint motion patterns through a combination of static and dynamic MRI data was presented.
+A tracking of bones and surrounding soft tissues was performed by estimating a dense deformation field covering the entire field of view from the static scan to dynamic time frames using the Log Euclidean Polyrigid registration Framework (LEPF)~\cite{arsigny2009fast}.
+However, in the context of pelvic floor dynamics, most biomechanics simulation experiments have been hampered by the lack of relevant data due to limitations of spatio-temporal resolution of dynamic MRI~\cite{chen2015female, courtecuisse2020three}.
+In~\cite{courtecuisse2020three}, 2D dynamic MRI images were combined with 3D biomechanical models in order to extrapolate the complete 3D dynamic motion of abdominal organs.
+A validation attempt was performed by checking that the reconstructions were well conducted from the first scan towards the end of dynamic sequence.
+However, the validation itself was not founded on a clinically relevant ground truth (i.e. the validation was not performed in the high resolution domain).
+Furthermore, only two simulated sequences have been used to validate the model.